 As Phish continued to grow throughout the 1990s, one venue they consistently hit on summer tours was Colorado’s famous Red Rocks Amphitheatre.
-1996 was no exception, as the band kicked off a run that would ultimately mark their last shows at the venue for the next 13 years.
-Though there was no official “Phish ban,” as many have speculated, an altercation between the fan-base and local police essentially marred the goodwill built up between Phish and the Morrison, CO venue.
+The year 1996 was no exception, as the band kicked off a run that would ultimately mark their last shows at the venue for the next 13 years.
+Though there was no official “Phish ban,” as many have speculated, an altercation between the fan base and local police essentially marred the goodwill built up between Phish and the Morrison, CO venue.

 Watch the local news report on the show’s incidents below:

 While the band would eventually return to Red Rocks for four nights in 2009, they’ve since established their Colorado home at Dick’s Sporting Goods Park, where they have performed over Labor Day weekend every year since 2011.

 Going back to 1996, the August 4th opening night show was a solid show in itself, featuring renditions of several fan favorites like “Guyute”, “Fee”, “Split Open and Melt”, “The Mango Song”, “Maze”, “Reba”, “David Bowie”, and “Slave to the Traffic Light”, as well as an encore-opening performance of the theme song from Star Trek played on the theremin by Page McConnell.

 Listen to 8/4/96 show in its entirety below, courtesy of fromtheaquarium.